Haverstraw, New York

-Haverstraw (/en/) is a town in Rockland County, New York, United States, located north of the Town of Clarkstown and the Town of Ramapo; east of Orange County; south of the Town of Stony Point; and west of the Hudson River.
+The Town of Haverstraw (/en/) is a town in Rockland County, New York, United States, located north of the Town of Clarkstown and the Town of Ramapo; east of Orange County; south of the Town of Stony Point; and west of the Hudson River.
 The town runs from the west to the east border of the county in its northern section.
 The population was 39,087 at the 2020 census.

 The name comes from the Dutch word Haverstroo meaning "oats straw", referring to the grasslands along the river.
 The town contains three villages, one of which is also known as Haverstraw.
 Haverstraw village is the original seat of government for the town, hosting the area's historic central downtown business district and the densest population in northern Rockland County.